TwiN/PythonXatBot/README.md

 3. open the file ```chatNames.txt``` and edit the name of the xats you want your bot to join ( one per line)

+## Update (2019-02-09)

+This project is no longer actively maintained.

 ## Update (2018-11-03)

 The Xat API on my website is now deprecated and will be removed in the next few days.